Professor of Law and Director of the Taishoff Advocacy, Technology and Public Service Institute

 J.D., University of Pennsylvania School of Law

-Jules Epstein is Associate Professor at Widener's Delaware campus.
+Phone: 302.477.2031 Jules Epstein is Professor at Widener's Delaware campus and Director of the Taishoff Advocacy, Technology and Public Service Institute.
 Professor Epstein joined Widener from the highly respected Philadelphia criminal defense and civil rights firm of Kairys, Rudovsky, Messing & Feinberg, LLP, and teaches criminal law and evidence courses.

 A 1978 graduate of the University of Pennsylvania School of Law, Professor Epstein began his legal career with the Defender Association of Philadelphia.
 He was an adjunct professor at the University of Pennsylvania from 1988 through 2006, has taught in and prepared materials for countless continuing legal education programs, and has authored dozens of articles and book chapters on criminal law and evidence topics.

 Professor Epstein’s work has concentrated, in recent years, on capital case, eyewitness, and forensics issues.
 He has taught death penalty law nationally to judges and attorneys, and continues to handle capital cases at the appellate and post conviction stages.
 In the area of eyewitness evidence, he has lectured, authored both articles and book chapters, and served as an expert witness.